Create a replication relationship in NetApp Workload Factory

-Create a replication relationship for an FSx for ONTAP file system in BlueXP workload factory to avoid data loss in case of an unforeseen disaster.
+Create a replication relationship for an FSx for ONTAP file system in NetApp Workload Factory to avoid data loss in case of an unforeseen disaster.
+Replication is supported between two FSx for ONTAP file systems, and between Cloud Volumes ONTAP or an on-premises ONTAP system and an FSx for ONTAP file system.

-Replicated volumes in the target file system are data protection (DP) volumes and follow the naming format: {OriginalVolumeName}_copy
+Replicated volumes in the target file system are data protection (DP) volumes and follow the naming format: {OriginalVolumeName}_copy.

-Make sure you meet the following prerequisites before you begin.
+Consider the following before you begin.

 -